First-Year Seminars

 Students who enroll in first-year seminars consistently earn higher first-year GPAs, persist and graduate at higher rates, and utilize University resources at a higher rate than students who do not enroll.

-First-Year Interest Groups – Clusters of (usually) three UW courses linked together to explore a common theme with a small cohort.
+First-Year Interest Groups (FIGs) – FIGs are clusters of (usually) three courses linked together to explore a common theme with a small cohort.

 Residential Learning Community Seminars – Courses for students living in residential learning communities to further explore their learning community theme.